the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 server.

 Polling From Time: This field
-is used in conjunction with the âPolling To Timeâ field in order to specify a time range for polling.
+is used in conjunction with the 'Polling To Time' field in order to specify a time range for polling.
 The reader will start polling at the Polling from time, and continue to poll according to the specified polling interval until the Polling To Time is reached.
 Enter the time at which the reader